hakonanes/mtex-snippets/README.md

 Write output data from an AstroEBSD .mat-file to a format readable by MTEX.

-### sped_calc_gnd
+### distance_from_grain_boundary

-Convenience function for estimating geometrically necessary dislocation (GND) densities from orientation data obtained from (scanning) precession electron diffraction (S)PED patterns.
-Plots and writes a GND density map and writes the data to a new file.
+Return an @EBSD object with the euclidian distance in pixels of each measurement to a grain boundary as a property.
+Whether the measurement is a boundary or not is also included as a property to the @EBSD object.
+Edge boundaries are excluded for the distance calculation.

 ### export2ang

-Create a new TSL .ang file from an `@EBSD` object by copying the original .ang file header and exporting the object's data to the file.
+Create a new TSL .ang file from an @EBSD object by copying the original .ang file header and exporting the object's data to the file.

 ### ebsd_check_quality

-Check quality of indexing of EBSD data.
+Check quality of indexing of Kikuchi diffraction patterns.

 ### ebsd_plot_orientation_maps